cloudflare/cloudflare-docs/products/spectrum/src/content/how-to/enable-proxy-protocol.md

 ## Enabling Proxy Protocol v2 for TCP/UDP

-To enable PROXY Protocol v2 for a TCP or UDP application on Cloudflare, go to the [Spectrum tab in the Cloudflare dashboard](https://dash.cloudflare.com), click the configure icon next to the application you would like to add PROXY Protocol to, and use the Proxy Protocol pull down to select 'PROXY Protocol v2'.
+1. Log in to the Cloudflare dashboard
+1. Click **Spectrum**.
+1. Locate the application that will use the PROXY protocol and click **Configure**.
+1. From the dropdown, select **PROXY Protocol v2**.

-When TCP applications are configured to use 'PROXY Protocol v2', Cloudflare will prepend each inbound TCP connection with the PROXY Protocol binary header.
+When TCP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend each inbound TCP connection with the PROXY Protocol binary header.

-When UDP applications are configured to use 'PROXY Protocol v2', Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protcol binary header.
+When UDP applications are configured to use **PROXY Protocol v2**, Cloudflare will prepend the first UDP datagram on a stream with a PROXY Protcol binary header.

 ### The Proxy Protocol v2 Header